pysam-developers/pysam/doc/usage.rst

      if retval: raise SamtoolsError( "\n".join( stderr ) )
    pysam.SamtoolsError: 'Usage: samtools sort [-n] [-m <maxMem>] <in.bam> <out.prefix>\n'

-Messages from :term:`csamtools` on stderr are captured and are available using the :meth:`getMessages` method::
+Messages from `samtools`_ on stderr are captured and are available using the :meth:`getMessages` method::

    pysam.sort.getMessage()